 1. MMS works universally on both smartphones and feature phones

 SMS and MMS are the most widely available messaging channels today.
 Both SMS and MMS are delivered into the same inbox.
-Today they work on both feature phones and smart phones but in a few years it will also be available on your home phones, TV’s and in your car.
-Your do not need to install an application or create an account to benefit from or access an MMS message.
+Today they work on both feature phones and smartphones but in a few years, it will also be available on your home phones, TV’s and in your car.
+You do not need to install an application or create an account to benefit from or access an MMS message.

 2. MMS allows you to send a rich multimedia experience to your audience.